 SMKI Repository interfaces

-SMKI Repository interfaces via DCC Gateway Connection

-SMKI Repository Portal interface

-Where Parties or RDPs connect to the SMKI Repository via the SMKI Repository Portal Interface, the DCC shall make available to download or view online a copy of all documents set out in section 2.1 of the SMKI Repository Interface Design Specification.

-SMKI Repository Web Service interface

-The DCC shall make available via the SMKI Repository Web Service interface those documents lodged in the SMKI Repository as are set out in section 2.2 of the SMKI Repository Interface Design Specification.
-The DCC shall implement the XML schema for the SMKI Repository Web Service interface as set out in the SMKI Repository Interface Specification.

-The DCC shall ensure that inputs and outputs to the SMKI Repository Web Service interface are XML documents, with the exception of the Application Programming Interface (API) Key used to establish a TLS connection in accordance with the SMKI Repository Interface Design Specification.
-Such API Key is provided by the DCC via the SMKI Repository Portal as set out in the SMKI Repository Interface Design Specification.

-SFTP interface

-The DCC shall make available via the SFTP Interface, those documents lodged in the SMKI Repository as are set out in section 2.3 of the SMKI Repository Interface Design Specification.
+Not used

 SMKI Repository content access for users without a DCC Gateway Connection

-Parties, RDPs or representatives of the SMKI PMA, Panel or Code Administrator wishing to obtain information lodged in the SMKI Repository, other than via a DCC Gateway Connection, may do so by contacting the DCC Service Desk as set out in the SMKI Repository User Guide, via personal visit, e-mail, signed fax, signed letter or telephone for the purposes of viewing, and/or obtaining a copy of a document lodged in the SMKI Repository.
+Parties, RDPs or representatives of the SMKI PMA, Panel or Code Administrator wishing to obtain information lodged in the SMKI Repository, other than via a DCC Gateway Connection, may do so by contacting the Service Desk as set out in the SMKI Repository User Guide, via personal visit, e-mail, signed fax, signed letter or telephone for the purposes of viewing, and/or obtaining a copy of a document lodged in the SMKI Repository.
 Following such contact, the DCC shall ensure that the relevant requested copies of Certificates or other information is provided via optical media such as CD, DVD or, where appropriate, email.

 Parties or RDPs may also access the SMKI Portal via the Internet to retrieve SMKI Repository content, as set out in the SMKI Interface Design Specification.